 Data Science Postdoctoral Scholar

-The School of Information at the University of California, Berkeley welcomes applications for multiple postdoctoral scholars to help build and be an integral part of our new web-based Master of Information and Data Science program.
+The School of Information at the University of California, Berkeley seeks applications for multiple Postdoctoral Scholars, in the area of Data Science, at 100% time, to help conduct research, teach in, build, and be an integral part of our web-based Master of Information and Data Science program.

-The Data Science postdoc will have research and teaching experience in at least one of the following core areas:
+The data science postdoc will have teaching and research experience in at least one of the following core areas:

 - Research design and data analysis